elipapa/markdown-cv/index.md

 `2018-2020`
 __MSc History and Philosophy of Science, Utrecht University (NL)__
 - Graduated with Cum Laude
-- Thesis: 'To be a molecular scientist.
-The negotiation of epistemic and social virtues in 1970s *Nature*’s marketplace' (supervision: Prof. Dr. Bert Theunissen)

 `2014-2016`
 __MSc Neuroscience, Université de Strasbourg (FR) & Universität Freiburg (DE)__